teilorbarcelos/icompliment/README.md

 ## Features

-  - With this app, you can create a place that you can generate a nice workplace with your colleagues, promoting a filing of thanks to work together.
+  - With this app, you can create a place that you can generate a nice workplace with your colleagues, promoting a feeling of thanks to work together.

 ## Links